Best Hands-On Learning

 Interacting with Outlook, students will learn the interface and function of email and calendaring activities, including creating, sending, modifying, responding to and deleting emails and events.

-Students will get to work in a simulated home office or business environment, and learn how to set up a network.
-They will configure a simple wired network and a simple wireless network.
+Students will get to work in a simulated home office, and learn how to set up a network.
+They will configure a simple wired and wireless network.
 They will also install a NIC, set up switches and routers, and connect to a wireless network.